UMass Minutemen and Minutewomen: Former sports

 In May 1984, the Athletic Department decided to discontinue funding seven varsity sports.
 These sports were men's and women's tennis, golf, skiing and men's wrestling.
 It was decided to cut the funding because the money available to them was not enough to keep them on a truly competitive level.
 The money saved was to be used to make other sports stronger.
 Posters saying, "SOS: Save Our Sports," appeared all over campus.
 Men's and women's tennis ultimately survived, for a few years at least.

 Before being eliminated after the 2002 academic year, UMass had highly successful varsity programs in men's water polo (4th place national finish in 1995, with 6 appearances in NCAA tournaments), women's water polo, men's and women's gymnastics, men's tennis and women's volleyball.
 Before being eliminated as a varsity sport after the 2009 season, the 2008 Minutemen skiing team won the United States Collegiate Skiing and Snowboard Association National Championship (the first time in 23 years an Eastern Coast team had won).
 Many of the eliminated varsity sports programs continue at the club sports level.

+Championships

+NCAA team championships

+Massachusetts has won 2 NCAA team national championships.